roodey145/nlp/README.md

 This is the reason why a naive implementation can achieve relatively high performance, when compared to how much effort is needed to further optimize performance.

 Current SOTA of this particular task is only roughly 10% points higher than the naive solution.
-To bridge the gap between the performance of the naive model and SOTA, techniques that focus on increasing fine-grained ___ of the model is needed.
+To bridge the gap between the performance of the naive model and SOTA, techniques that focus on increasing fine-grained discrimination ability of the model is needed.